viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

-avoidant people are fear of being abandoned, i feel like that like everyone's fear but we cope with it differently anxious people who fear abaondoned will overthink and be nervous and stress about it avoidants will push people away or keep them at a distance so that they can abandon the other person before they can abandon the,
+avoidant people are fear of being abandoned, i feel like that like everyone's fear but we cope with it differently anxious people who fear abaondoned will overthink and be nervous and stress about it avoidants will push people away or keep them at a distance so that they can abandon the other person before they can abandon the, i think subconsiouly it comes from my childhood, basically immediately when i was born i was abandoned by my parents, i felt like those years are extremely important in forming a secure relationship, I mean still i don't feel that close to my parents or anyone. i think that alone already fucked up my brain chemsitry and